P1X2/SSNE4_GAN/README.md

    - Use the denoising score matching objective to minimize reconstruction loss.

 2. **Generation Process**:
-   - Generate road sign images from random noise using the reverse diffusion process.
+   - Generate road sign images from random noise using the diffusion process.